 The Friendly Associations

-This association was born on April 21, 2017 from two women from Fribourg who are strongly linked to Edmond Kaiser, his work and his collaborators.
+This association was created on 21 April 2017 by two women from Fribourg with strong links to Edmond Kaiser, his work and his colleagues.

-For Anita Chobaz, this link was created already in 1984, when Edmond Kaiser, founder of Sentinelles, sought to make known the distress of small coal miners in Colombia.
-She created a friendship to support this Colombian program which lasted until 2016.
+For Anita Chobaz, this link was forged in 1984, when Edmond Kaiser, Sentinelles’ founder, was trying to raise awareness of the plight of young coalminers in Colombia.
+She created a friends association to support the Colombia programme that lasted until 2016.

-Anne-Marie Pillonnel collaborated from 2001 to 2008 in the implementation and monitoring of the relief program for girls victims of sexual mutilation in Kenya.
-She also participated in the relief program for women suffering from obstetric fistulas in Burkina Faso.
+Between 2001 and 2008, Anne-Marie Pillonel worked on the implementation and monitoring of the relief programme for girls who are victims of sexual mutilation in Kenya.
+She was also involved in the relief programme for women in Burkina Faso suffering from obstetric fistulas.

-“After the death of the founder, we were happy to see that the spirit of Edmond Kaiser is still alive and well among the crew of Sentinelles’ courageous and stubborn ship.
+“After the founder’s death, we were happy to see that the spirit of Edmond Kaiser is still alive and well in the crew of the courageous and stubborn good ship Sentinelles.

-Our esteem and enthusiasm remain intact after all these years, we wish to make known to the public of Fribourg all the legitimacy of the Sentinelles’ fraternity so faithful to the smallest of our planet.”
+Our admiration and enthusiasm are still intact after all these years; we would like to inform the people of Fribourg all about the legitimacy of Sentinelles’ fraternal spirit that is so true to the youngest people on our planet”.
 Anita and Anne-Marie.

 To join Sentinelles Fribourg